Education Development Charges (EDCs)

 The 2019 EDC by-law imposes a single uniform residential development charge rate against development of all lands with the County of Wellington (including Guelph) and the County of Dufferin.

 Ontario Regulation 55/19 permits a rate increase of $300 or 5% of the previous year’s EDC rate in the second year of the by-law and in each subsequent year of the by-law.
-EDC rates effective May 20, 2020 to May 19, 2021 are shown under Column “Year 2” in the table below and show an increased charge of $300 in both Wellington and Dufferin Counties.
+EDC rates effective May 20, 2019 to May 19, 2024 are shown in the table below and show an annual increased charge of $300 in both Wellington and Dufferin Counties.

 There is no non-residential charge on development for the Upper Grand District School Board.